AUTHOR GUIDELINES FOR VALVE MAGAZINE AND VALVEMAGAZINE.COM

 VALVE Magazine Audience

 A large portion of the magazine’s readers are mid-to upper-level managers who have the authority to purchase or influence the purchase of valves, actuators, controls and related products and services.
 These readers tend to have a broad or unspecialized technical or engineering background.
 Their level of experience, particularly with regard to the selection and use of valves and actuators, is likely to vary widely.
 VALVE Magazine strives to provide articles that are at a technical level to interest and inform the experienced user/specifier and are comprehensible to the sophisticated lay reader.
 However, with so many newcomers to the industry, the publishers have developed a “Back to Basics” series, designed to provide an overview of various valves and actuators and a series called “Where Valves are Used” that covers end-user industries.
-Each issue of the magazine includes a mix of technical articles, practical applications, case studies, problem-solving examples, product and application primers for beginners, and issue-oriented features.
+Each issue of the magazine includes a mix of technical articles, practical applications, problem-solving examples, product and application primers for beginners, and issue-oriented features.

 Preference for all articles, columns and Web content is given to publishing information provided by VMA and VRC (Valve Repair Council) member companies.
+In addition, we welcome articles from end-users and AEC/EPC companies.

-In addition to technical feature articles, VALVE Magazine includes departments and columns that offer a variety of news, product information, insight and opinion on any and all subjects of interest to the industry.
+In addition to technical feature articles, VALVE Magazine includes departments and columns that offer a variety of news, product information, insight and opinion on all subjects of interest to the industry.
 Contributions are encouraged, though due to space limitations, the editors cannot guarantee placement.

 - Editor’s Picks—The editor selects and reports on the latest valves, actuators and controls, as well as other products, tools, equipment and software used in process control and plant operations.